n30phyte/eclassdl/README.md

 # UAlberta eClass downloader

+## ARCHIVED
+I'm no longer a student at the U of A, feel free to fork and update as necessary.

 This is a script to download pdf files from eclass, you guys might find it useful especially during COVID.

 Try to use it sparingly, don't hammer the damn page.
 I don't want to get expelled for this.